 Due to the water crises and the concept of water harvesting, they do not have bathtubs at Chhatrasagar.
 Equally, all the waste water is filtered and is used for irrigation.

 At Chhatrasagar most of the food is prepared from vegetables grown locally and with minimum use of water.
 Most of the cooking is done on methane produced from cow dung, in order to conserve energy.
 They have energy saving bulbs in the tents.
 The outdoors and the dining area are lit by candles, hence minimum power is consumed.
 For camp fires they use Julie Flora which is planted on the fences of the farms.
 In this way no trees need to be cut for fuel.
-In the wamer months, the sitting and dining areas are cooled by using traditional cooling methods which do not require electric power.
+In the warmer months, the sitting and dining areas are cooled by using traditional cooling methods which do not require electric power.

 Chhatrasagar has also adopted a small settlement which was directly dependent on rain water harvested at Chhatrasagar and the hotel makes contributions to their school.
 Simply by staying at Chhatrasagar, guests have already done a great deal towards the age old water harvesting concept!